 Cozen O’Connor is a signatory to both the Philadelphia Bar Association’s Statement of Goals of Philadelphia Law Firms to Increase Minority Hiring and the Statement of Goals for the Advancement of Women in the Profession.
 The firm is a founding member of the Philadelphia Diversity Law Group, whose mission is to design programs that support the recruitment and retention of diverse lawyers.

 The firm seeks to recruit law students with a wide range of backgrounds and experiences.
-We do this, in part, by participating in pipeline programs like the Philadelphia Diversity Law Group Fellows Program, the Houston Bar Association’s Minority Opportunities in the Legal Profession, and the San Diego County Bar Association’s Diversity Fellowship Program.
-Initiatives like these work to identify excellent first-year law students from diverse backgrounds, offer summer employment opportunities at prestigious law firms, and provide educational seminars about the business and practice of law.
-Cozen O’Connor often participates in the interview and selection of new fellows, accepts summer associates, and has hired fellows as full-time associates after graduation.
+We do this, in part, by participating in pipeline programs designed to identify excellent first-year law students from diverse backgrounds, offer summer employment opportunities at prestigious law firms, and provide educational seminars about the business and practice of law.
+Cozen O’Connor often participates in the interview and selection of program participants, accepts summer associates from these programs, and has hired program participants as full-time associates after graduation.

-More recently, Cozen O’Connor launched its own 1-L Diversity, Equity & Inclusion Fellowship.
-It is open to first-year law students who belong to a group that has historically been underrepresented in the legal profession and have demonstrated a commitment to building diversity and inclusion.
-Through that program, diverse students can summer at Cozen O’Connor and build connections for future employment.
+Cozen O’Connor’s own 1L DE&I Fellowship — named the Bernard Lee Diversity, Equity, and Inclusion Scholars Program in honor of our late partner, Bernard Lee, and his passion for mentoring young lawyers and developing a pipeline of diverse talent within the firm and the legal profession —is open to first-year law students who belong to a group that has historically been underrepresented in the legal profession and have demonstrated a commitment to building diversity and inclusion.
+Through that program, diverse students can work as summer associates at Cozen O’Connor and build connections for future employment.

 Our recruitment professionals and hiring partners are also focused on reaching out to law schools with diverse student populations.
-Cozen O’Connor members travel to minority student job fairs across the country, such as the Philadelphia Area Diversity Job Fair, Northwest Diversity Job Fair, and Lavender Law Career Fair, among others.
-They participate in panel discussions on inclusive recruiting and engage in other on-campus programs with the goal of increasing our firm’s profile among diverse student populations.
+Cozen O’Connor members travel to minority student job fairs across the country, participate in panel discussions on inclusive recruiting, and engage in other on-campus programs with the goal of increasing our firm’s profile among diverse student populations.

 We understand that recruitment and hiring is only half of the picture.
 In order to build a more diverse, equitable, and inclusive law firm, real attention must also be paid to helping diverse attorneys and staff stay and succeed.
 Cozen O’Connor has instituted a number of practices and programs intended to dismantle the explicit and implicit barriers to diverse attorney advancement and to promote career-long professional development.